moretticb/moretticb.github.io/_posts/blog/2016-08-10-color-sensor-prototype-using-neural-networks.md

   feature: colorSensorCapa.png
 date: 2016-08-10W21:16:45-04:00
 ---
 Colors play a very important role in human daily activities, being tied several connotations, such as its functions in traffic lights, raiment of a particular profession, entity representation through geometric shapes, human-computer interaction concepts, and others.
 Such examples denote an universal language that does not sit well with idiomatic languages.
-Color blindness, however, affects (or even ceases) this sort of asset in communication, which can be [explained][PubMedLink] as abnormal photopigments, located in cone-shaped cells within the retina, called *cone cells*.
+Color blindness, however, affects (or even ceases) this sort of asset in communication, which can be [explained][PubMedLink]{:target="_blank"} as abnormal photopigments, located in cone-shaped cells within the retina, called *cone cells*.

 * Sections
 {:toc}

 This article is divided in the sections listed above.
-If you wanna jump to the technical details, check [implementation details](#implementation-details) or download the code at the [GitHub][ColorSensorRepo] repository.
+If you wanna jump to the technical details, check [implementation details](#implementation-details) or download the code at the [GitHub][ColorSensorRepo]{:target="_blank"} repository.
 Before continuing your reading, check the project video to see what this project is really about :)

 <iframe width="560" height="315" src="//www.youtube.com/embed/pc4IlCQ8TZM" frameborder="0"> </iframe>